syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 You can change the font style of the annotations with the font specific properties (FontSize, FontFamily, Color).
 The following code explains how to customize the appearance of the annotation.

-* The label’s `Bold`, `Italic`, and `TextDecoration` properties are used to style the label’s text.
+* The label’s [Bold](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextStyle.html#Syncfusion_Blazor_Diagram_TextStyle_Bold), [Italic](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextStyle.html#Syncfusion_Blazor_Diagram_TextStyle_Italic), and [TextDecoration](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextStyle.html#Syncfusion_Blazor_Diagram_TextStyle_TextDecoration) properties are used to style the label’s text.

-* The label’s `Fill`, `StrokeColor`, and `StrokeWidth` properties are used to define the background color and border color of the annotation and the `Opacity` property is used to define the transparency of the annotations.
+* The label’s [Fill](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_Fill), [StrokeColor](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_StrokeColor), and [StrokeWidth](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_StrokeWidth) properties are used to define the background color and border color of the annotation and the [Opacity](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html#Syncfusion_Blazor_Diagram_ShapeStyle_Opacity) property is used to define the transparency of the annotations.

-* The `Visibility` property of the annotation enables or disables the visibility of annotation.
+* The [Visibility](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Annotation.html#Syncfusion_Blazor_Diagram_Annotation_Visibility) property of the annotation enables or disables the visibility of annotation.

 The Fill, Border, and Opacity appearances of the text can also be customized with appearance specific properties of annotation.
 The following code explains how to customize Background, Opacity, and Border of the annotation.